se4bio/cbioportal-data-importer-poc/README.md

 - does converting uuids from String to UUID will help performance of joins?
 - add support for data_driver_annotations, resources and study tags
 - test mutsig.
 I did not find data to test it

+## IDEAS
+- to progress through vaidation and publishing, we can use MVs that are triggered by appending a new update to the import status table.
+The finishing of one stage could trigger another.
+- we can introduce an api that hides aspects of batch and meta UUID generations and updtating the import status table
+   - start batch session call: client can submit meta infos in one request and get all UUIDs (batch, meta) back. meta ids - could be associated with different urls if user want's to update a certain aspect (e.g. clinical variable definition or clinical variable values only)
+   - after that client can upload (stream) a file per request for each url+ meta UUID.
+The file shape of defined form per resource.
+Multiple files could be supported (plain tab separated, parquet). potentially these data resources could be extended without need to prior call to start a batch session.
+Then finishing will be done right after the call.
+   - after user is done with uploading everything in sthe batch session, he calls the finish call
+   - after the finish call the validation-publishing change will take place.
+User can observe the status by triggering the status call.